Two Days in Nuremberg: Castles, Cobblestones and Bratwurst Smoke

 Ideal For

-First-time visitors, History buffs, Solo travelers, Couples
+History buffs, First-time visitors, Couples, Solo travelers, Architecture enthusiasts

 Day-by-Day Itinerary